Closed Captioning & Transcriptions

 If not automatically provided, how do I request this service?

-If you would like a transcription of any pre-concert talk or Soundtrack, please contact ADA Coordinator Kitanya Khateri at least 2 weeks before the event date.
+If you would like a transcription of any pre-concert talk or Soundtrack, please contact Interim ADA Coordinator Mika Godbole at least 2 weeks before the event date.

 Restrictions: